Four pupils in Poole, aged 13-19, took part in an online ‘Beatboxing for Lung Health’ project in the summer

 of 2020 with Live Music Now musician Dean Yhnell.

 The project was initiated by Jane Lindenberg from Victoria Education Centre in Poole, a school LMN South West works with regularly.
-Jane completed a Live Music Now questionnaire asking what activities might be beneficial for pupils during lockdown and she mentioned a project she read about at Royal Brompton Hospital, exploring links between beatboxing and lung health in children with conditions including Muscular Dystrophy.
-With several pupils at the school with MD, Jane asked whether we might be able to deliver online beatboxing sessions for pupils at home.
+Jane completed a Live Music Now questionnaire asking what activities might be beneficial for pupils during lockdown and she mentioned a project she read about at Royal Brompton Hospital, exploring links between beatboxing and lung health in children with conditions including Cystic Fibrosis.
+With several pupils at the school with Muscular Dystrophy (MD), which also affects lung function and speech, Jane asked whether we might be able to deliver online beatboxing sessions for pupils at home.

 Dean (aka Beat Technique), delivered four one-to-one sessions to each of four pupils in July 2020.
 During the sessions, Dean demonstrated beatboxing and taught pupils how to make sounds.
-Some of the sessions were also attended by Jane and by a physiotherapist from the school, to assess whether techniques used might be of help in future physical care of children with MD.
+Some of the sessions were also attended by Jane and by a physiotherapist from the school, to assess whether techniques used might be of help in future physical care of children with MD, and to explore the potential of beatboxing for other children who can’t access traditional instruments.

 Following the online sessions she observed, Jane wrote: